freecores/spacewire_light/README.txt

 Version history
 ---------------

+2013-02-04
+ * spwrecvfront_generic.vhd: Correctly handle situation where incoming Data/Strobe signals are not '0' at the beginning of the link setup.
+   Many thanks to Gökçe Aydos for reporting this bug.

 2011-08-11
  * spwahbmst.vhd: Fix incorrect "hsize" indication on AHB access.
    Many thanks to Søren Larsen for reporting this bug.